5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The Europe Wireless Charging for Electric Vehicle Market is Segmented by Vehicle Type (Battery Electric Vehicle and Plug-in Hybrid Vehicle), and Geography
+The European Wireless Charging for Electric Vehicle market is segmented by Vehicle Type (Battery Electric Vehicle and Plug-in Hybrid Vehicle), by Application type (Residential and Commercial), and Country

-The Europe wireless charging for electric vehicle market is anticipated to register a CAGR of about 28.69% during the forecast period, 2019-2024.
+The Europe wireless charging for electric vehicle market is anticipated to register a CAGR of more than 25% during the forecast period, 2020-2025.

 |By Vehicle Type|